-In addition, under the Restricted Unit Plans, upon a change of control, without regard to whether a participant's employment is terminated, all unvested awards granted under these plans will vest immediately and become distributable to the participants.
-In addition, under our 2014 and 2021 Long-Term Incentive Plans, upon a change of control and without regard to whether a participant's employment is terminated, all outstanding, unvested phantom unit awards will vest immediately as if the three-year measurement period for each outstanding award concluded on the date the change of control occurred.
-Under the 2014 and 2021 Long-Term Incentive Plans, an amount equal to the cash value of 150% of a participant's unvested phantom units under the respective LTIP, plus a sum equal to 150% of a participant's unvested LTIP units multiplied by an amount equal to the cumulative, per-Common Unit distribution from the beginning of an unvested award's three-year measurement period through the date on which a change of control occurred, would become payable to the participants.
+In addition, under the 2018 RUP, upon a change of control, without regard to whether a participant's employment is terminated, all unvested awards granted under the plan will vest immediately and become distributable to the participants.
+In addition, under our 2021 LTIP, upon a change of control and without regard to whether a participant's employment is terminated, all outstanding, unvested phantom unit awards will vest immediately as if the three-year measurement period for each outstanding award concluded on the date the change of control occurred.
+Under the 2021 LTIP, an amount equal to the cash value of 150% of a participant's unvested phantom units under the respective LTIP, plus a sum equal to 150% of a participant's unvested LTIP units multiplied by an amount equal to the cumulative, per-Common Unit distribution from the beginning of an unvested award's three-year measurement period through the date on which a change of control occurred, would become payable to the participants.